Hamerlate/lut_tensor_core/sv_lut_array/README.md

-## How to run sythethis
+## How to Run Synthesis

-1. enter dc_shell in the terminal
+1. Open a terminal and launch `dc_shell`.
-2. enter scripts menu
+2. Navigate to the `scripts` directory.
-3. enter source dc.tcl
+3. Run the following command to start synthesis:  `source dc.tcl`